Applied Food Microbiology and Safety Laboratory

 - Bakery products

-- Understanding the role of competitive microflora and shelf-life in evaluating the safety of foods
+- Understanding the role of competitive microbiota and shelf-life in evaluating the safety of foods

 - Understanding microbial adaptation to stress conditions found in foods and processing environment